dnjackson/concept_backend_play/design/concepts/All/extract-api.md

 **Description:** Adds a new question to an existing survey.

 **Requirements:**
-- `stem` is non-empty and survey exists
+- stem is non-empty and survey exists

 **Effects:**
-- Creates a new `Question` with the given stem, associates it with the given survey, and returns it.
+- creates a new `Question` with the given stem, associates it with the given survey, and returns it

 **Request Body:**
 ```json